Predictive Bayesian selection of multistep Markov chains, applied to the detection of the hot hand and other statistical dependencies in free throws: Abstract

 \section{Abstract}

-Consider the problem of modeling memory for discrete-state random walks using higher-order Markov chains.
-This Letter introduces a general Bayesian framework under the principle of minimizing prediction error to select, from data, the number of prior states of recent history upon which a trajectory is statistically dependent.
-In this framework, I provide closed-form expressions for several alternative model selection criteria that approximate model prediction error for future data.
-Using simulations, I evaluate the statistical power of these criteria.
-These methods, when applied to data from the 2016--2017 NBA season, demonstrate evidence of statistical dependencies in LeBron James' free throw shooting.
-In particular, a model depending on the previous shot (single-step Markovian) is approximately as predictive as a model with independent outcomes.
-A hybrid jagged model of two parameters, where James shoots a higher percentage after a missed free throw than otherwise, is more predictive than either model.
+Consider the problem of modeling memory effects in discrete-state random walks using higher-order Markov chains.
+This paper explores cross validation and information criteria as proxies for a model's predictive accuracy.
+Our objective is to select, from data, the number of prior states of recent history upon which a trajectory is statistically dependent.
+Through simulations, I evaluate these criteria in the case where data are drawn from systems with fixed orders of history, noting trends in the relative performance of the criteria.
+As a real-world illustrative example of these methods, this manuscript evaluates the problem of detecting statistical dependencies in shot outcomes in free throw shooting.
+Over three NBA seasons analyzed, several players exhibited statistical dependencies in free throw hitting probability of various types -- hot handedness, cold handedness, and error correction.
+For the 2013--2014 through 2015--2016 NBA seasons, I detected statistical dependencies in 23\% of all player-seasons.
+Focusing on a single player, in two of these three seasons, LeBron James shot a better percentage after an immediate miss than otherwise.
+In those seasons, conditioning on the previous outcome makes for a more-predictive model than treating free throw makes as independent.
+When extended to data from the 2016--2017 NBA season specifically for LeBron James, a model depending on the previous shot (single-step Markovian) is approximately as predictive as a model with independent outcomes.
+An error-correcting variable length model of two parameters, where James shoots a higher percentage after a missed free throw than otherwise, is more predictive than either model.